Home buyer concession scheme (from 1 July 2019)

 Who is eligible

-To be eligible for the HBCS the following criteria must be met:
+To be eligible for the Home Buyer Concession Scheme (HBC) the following criteria must be met:

 * From 1 July 2024, assessed taxable income.
 Before 1 July 2024 or if there is no assessed taxable income, the income threshold applies to total gross income.

-*** The Commissioner for ACT Revenue can exempt you from the residence requirements upon written application, in full or in part, but only in very specific circumstances.
+**** The Commissioner for ACT Revenue may exempt you from the residence requirement upon written application, in full or in part, but only in very specific circumstances.

 Eligible properties

-All properties in the ACT are eligible for this scheme.
+All ACT residential properties are eligible for this scheme.
 It applies to vacant residential land and both new and established homes, anywhere in the ACT and at any price.
-From 1 July 2021, a concession cap has been implemented for the amount of tax that will be waived under the HBCS.
+From 1 July 2021, a cap has been set on the amount of tax that will be waived under the HBC.

 Prior property interest

-To be eligible for the HBCS, all buyers (including their domestic partners (if any) must not have owned (legal or equitable interest) any other property (anywhere – including overseas) in the past 5 years prior to the transaction date.
+To be eligible for the HBC, all buyers, including their domestic partners (if any), must not have owned or held an interest (legal or equitable interest) in any other property for the past 5 years, prior to the transaction date.

-If you have owned property elsewhere in Australia or overseas in the previous 5 years prior to the transaction date, you are not eligible for the HBCS.
-An equitable interest refers to an interest you may own in property indirectly by being a beneficiary of a trust.
+If you have owned property elsewhere in Australia or overseas within 5 years prior to the transaction date, you are not eligible for the HBC.
+An equitable interest refers to an interest you may own in property, indirectly, by being a beneficiary of a trust.
 A common example is that you are the beneficiary of a bare trust or a fixed trust.
-If you have disposed of this interest in the trust less than 5 years prior to the transaction date, you are not eligible for HBCS.
+If you have disposed of this interest in the trust less than 5 years prior to the transaction date, you are not eligible for HBC.

 For example: Jane and Adam owned a house in Banks, they settled the sale on 30 June 2022.
 On 30 December 2024, Jane and Adam entered a contract to purchase a new property in Reid.
-On the transaction date of 30 December 2024, Jane and Adam had held a legal interest in property within the previous 5 years of the transaction date, that being the property they owned in Banks.
-Jane and Adam are not eligible for HBCS, as they failed the property ownership criterion.
+On the transaction date of 30 December 2024, Jane and Adam had a legal interest in property within the previous 5 years of the transaction date, ie: the property they owned in Banks.
+Jane and Adam are not eligible for HBC, as they failed the property ownership criterion.

-You are recommended to carefully read the instrument to see if you meet exemption criteria, and/or seek independent financial or legal advice on your proposed transaction to check your eligibility for the HBCS.
+You are recommended to carefully read the instrument to see if you meet exemption criteria, and/or seek independent financial or legal advice on your proposed transaction to check your eligibility for the HBC.

 Income thresholds

-To be eligible for the HBCS, the income of all home buyers and their partners (if any) over the full financial year before the transaction date* must be less than or equal to the thresholds below.
+To be eligible for the HBC, the income of all home buyers and their domestic partners (if any) over the full financial year before the transaction date* must be less than or equal to the thresholds below.

-• From 1 July 2024, income refers to assessed taxable income.
+• From 1 July 2024, income refers to assessed taxable income, or if there is no assessed taxable income, gross income.

 Your assessed taxable income will be located on the Notice of Assessment issued by the Australian Taxation Office for the financial year.
 Generally, your taxable income is your income minus deductions.

-Your total gross income is the sum of all earnings, including earnings other than employment income such as interest, dividends, fringe benefits, foreign income, payouts etc. Gross income is your total income from all sources and does not include any deductions.
-The income for a self-employed person is their business’s trading profit, not the business’s turnover.
+Gross income is your total income from all sources and does not include any deductions.
+Your gross income is the sum of all earnings, including earnings other than employment income such as interest, dividends, fringe benefits, foreign income, payouts etc. The income for a self-employed person is their business’s trading profit, not the business’s turnover.
 A person is self-employed if they are a sole trader, not if they are a director, shareholder and/or employee of their company.
 Your partner’s income must be included, even if they won't be owner of the home.

 * The transaction date refers to the date that a liability for duty occurs.
 Often the first time a liability arises is the date of exchange where you sign and exchange contracts for the purchase of the property and pay the deposit.
 The transaction date is rarely the date you settle the purchase of the property.